MIDL-Conference/midl-website-2026/pages/doctoral.md

 ---

 # Doctoral Symposium

 We are pleased to share our tentative program for the Doctoral Symposium day at MIDL 2026.
 This event aims to provide an enriching experience for participants, including academic and industry professionals.
+The symposium is open for all trainees, such as students and postdocs.

 ------
 # 🎓 Doctoral Symposium Agenda
 📅 *April 15, 2026*